ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 Both files work together to create the desired functionality on the web page, demonstrating the interaction between HTML and JavaScript in a web development context.

+**1-main.html**

+1-main.html is an HTML file that defines the structure of a web page.
+It includes a header element and a footer element, along with a reference to an external JavaScript file (1-script.js) using the script tag.
+The HTML file also imports the JQuery library using a CDN link in the <head> section.

+**1-script.js**

+1-script.js is a JavaScript file containing code that uses the JQuery library to manipulate the HTML elements defined in 1-main.html.
+It selects the header element using $('header'), a JQuery selector, and changes its text color to red (#FF0000) using the .css() method provided by JQuery.

+The relationship between 1-main.html and 1-script.js is that 1-main.html serves as the HTML structure of the web page, while 1-script.js contains the JavaScript code that interacts with the HTML elements defined in 1-main.html.
+When the HTML file is loaded in a web browser, the browser also executes the JavaScript code from 1-script.js, allowing the manipulation of HTML elements as specified in the script.

 ## Usage